rorymcd98/skill-check/README.md

 Available at [skill-check.herokuapp.com](https://skill-check.herokuapp.com/)

-Update: Upon reflection, this app is potentially suscetible to SQL injections, the site will be down until I decide to fix these.
+Update: Upon reflection, this app is potentially susceptible to SQL injections, the site will be down until I decide to fix these.

 <h2>Preview</h2>